-- Demonstrate an understanding of diplomacy, decision-making and the governmental workings on the world stage. - Develop an understanding of the effects of governments and international organizations on citizens' lives and the effects of citizens on governments/organizations in pursuit of social, political and economic goals. - Utilize critical thinking in analyzing political, social and economic issues.
+- Demonstrate an understanding of the core values supporting the democratic tradition of the United States.
+In-depth study of state, county and municipal government with emphasis on contemporary problems - Develop an understanding of the effects of government (at all levels in the United States) on citizens' lives and the effects of citizens on government in pursuit of social, political and economic goals. - Utilize critical thinking in analyzing political, social and economic issues.